-Class 7 shows in general high and flashy flows, for most catchments these are higher winter flows though for some catchments summer high flows instead, due to snow and glaciers melt (this is the class with most glaciers, see Fig. G of the supplementary material).
+10 Class 7 shows in general high and flashy flow, for most catchments higher winter flows but for some catchments summer high flows instead due to snow and glaciers melt (this is the class with most glaciers, see Fig. F of the supplementary material).
 This class encompasses wet and cold mountainous areas along the coasts in north-western Europe and some humid parts of the Alps.

-Class 8 is characterized by peaky flow throughout the year with higher peaks in winter.
+Class 8 is characterized by peaky flow all over the year with higher peaks in winter.
 This class consists of smaller headwater catchments in some warm and humid parts of central, south-western and north-eastern Europe.

 Class 9 has rather low flow with a snow melt dominated spring flood.
 Low amplitude but frequent short term variability.
-These catchments are mainly in flat lands around the Baltic and Northern Sea further characterized by forests, lakes and wetlands.
-Some catchments exhibit similar geological structures (Pz, pCmi, see Fig. K in the supplementary material).
+This is mainly flat lands around the Baltic and Northern Sea characterized by forests, lakes and wetlands.
+Some catchments are characterized by similar geological structures (Pz, pCmi, see Fig. J in the supplementary material).

-Class 10 shows high flows with very high and frequent peaks, some tendency to peaks in spring, but also high flow during winter.
+Class 10 shows high flows with very high and frequent peaks, some tendency to spring peak but also high flow during winter.
 Frequent short-term variability is common in these wet, high elevation and steep catchments across mountain ranges of Europe.

-Class 11 is characterized by sustained high baseflow and some tendency to spring season peaks in some catchments, but overall low seasonality of flow.
-These catchments are close to mountains or in lower parts of large river basins.
-We suspect some outliers in this class when extrapolating the CART tree to the full European domain, as parts of the catchments in this class were not representative of the majority of river gauges in the same class (see Fig. M in the supplementary material, showing that the gauged catchments in node 11b have different characteristics than those in nodes 11a and 11c).
+Class 11 is characterized by sustained flow with high baseflow and some tendency to spring peak in some catchments but overall low seasonality of flow.
+These catchments are below mountains and in lower parts of large river basins.
+We suspect some artifacts in the classification when extrapolating the CART tree to the full European domain, as parts of the catchments

+25 in this class were not representative to the river gauges in the same class (see Fig. L in the supplementary material, showing that the gauged catchments in node 11b do not have the same characteristics as the rest of the catchments in the same node).

-5 Figure 7.
+Figure 7.
 3-years hydrographs (left) and average annual hydrographs based on > 5 years daily flows (right) at the stream gauges of the CART classification classes.
 Grey->black: all stream gauges belonging to the class; red: stream gauge where the flow signatures are closest to the class median flow signatures.
 Note that the scales are different for classes 5 and 9 and that this classification doesn't contain any class no. 2 as explained in part 3.2.

 Table 3.
 Summary of findings when using the CART tree to classify catchments (CART classification shown in Fig. 3c) and extracting the main features for each cluster.
 Appointed flow signatures (Table 1) and catchment descriptors (Table 2) have median values in the 30% low/high percentile of the distribution over whole domain.
 Bold indicates median values in the 10% low/high percentile.
-Supporting figures with boxplots and matrices of flow signatures and catchment descriptors as well as detailed maps of spatial patterns are found in the supplementary material (resp. in sections C.1, C.2 and C.3).
+Supporting figures with boxplots and matrices of flow signatures and catchment descriptors as well as detailed maps of spatial patterns are found in the supplementary material (resp. in sections B.1, B.2 and B.3).